yiit/ENFi32_10012026/docs/source/Rules/Rules.rst

 A string variable that was not set to any value is assumed to hold the pseudo-value of an empty string.

+For determining the length of the current content of a string variable, ``[length#<varname>]`` can be used.
+Formatting and justification can be applied if desired.